apicco/trajectory_alignment/_wiki/The-trajectory-class.md

 `t.save( filename = 'my_first_trajectory.txt' )`

-**`.load( filename , sep = None , comment_char = '#' , attribute_names... )`**: loads data from a txt table.
+**`.load( filename , sep = None , comment_char = '#' , attribute_names... )`** loads data from a .txt table.
 Data must be ordered in columns.
 Columns can be separated by spaces or tabs or comas (for .csv files).
 The separator can be entered in sep as a string.
 The default for sep is None, which will recognise columns separated by an arbitrary number of spaces.
 The strings starting with the comment_char string will be disregarded.
 Attribute_names associate each column to the right attribute.
 Attribute_names can be only: 'frames', 't', 'coord', 'f', 'n', 'mol','t_err', 'coord_err', 'f_err', 'mol_err'.

 	t = Traj() #empty trajectory
 	t.load( 'my_first_trajectory.txt' , frames = 0 , t = 1 , coord = ( 2 , 3 ) )